kcbabo/gloo-mesh/docs/content/guides/gateway/advanced_routing.md

 {{< /tab >}}
 {{< /tabs >}}

-The resulting routes will be sorted such that the version endpoints can be hit as can the service endpoints, and all other requests will be caught by the `404` route.
+The resulting routes are sorted such that both the version endpoints and the service endpoints can be matched against, and all other requests are matched to the `404` route.

 You can learn more about the routing options by looking at the Helm values for [routes]({{% versioned_link_path fromRoot="/reference/api/github.com.solo-io.gloo-mesh.api.enterprise.networking.v1beta1.route/" %}}).